gargum/ESP-BLE-HID/README.md

 ESP-BLE-HID is intended to function as an ESP32-based alternative to tools like QMK and ZMK with added support for novel advanced features.

+ESP-BLE-HID uses the very minimalist [ESP32-BLE-Keyboard library](https://github.com/T-vK/ESP32-BLE-Keyboard) as a base instead of the much older and more complex TMK firmware, then heavily restructures and expands upon this base to broaden its capabilities and featureset.
+The end result is a sophisticated and modern tool for firmware development.

 All development and testing is done on boards *without* the ability to act as USB hosts such as the ESP32-C3 Super Mini.
 Any ESP32 with BLE will work with this library, even if that ESP32 lacks HID support.

 ## Features